Antica (Prun) Green Earth Pigment

 Preparation and Alteration

-Glauconite is not found in nature as large accumulations, but rather in combination with clay or sand.
+Glauconite is not found in nature as large accumulations but in combination with clay or sand.
 Its content rarely exceeds 50% of the deposit, making it necessary to process the mineral for use as a pigment.
-The preparation of glauconite is usually done with levigation, sifting and sometimes electromagnetic separation.
+The preparation of glauconite is usually done with levigation, sifting, and sometimes electromagnetic separation.
 Sometimes clay or sandy minerals, tinted with aniline red or copper pigments, have been marketed under the guise of glauconite.
-Ethyl alcohol can be used to detect the presence of aniline red, while mixing a sample with ammonium hydroxide can reveal the presence of copper-based colors.
+Ethyl alcohol can detect the presence of aniline red while mixing a sample with ammonium hydroxide can reveal the presence of copper-based colors.

 Use in Painting

 Green earth pigments were often used by medieval artists for flesh undertones.
 This green underpainting neutralized the effect of the pinks and reds of the flesh colors.
 On the color wheel, the hue of green earth is the approximate complement to the pink used by medieval painters.
 Complementary colors neutralize each other, and this neutralization was important for medieval painters because of the materials they worked with.
-Paint pink and red tones of flesh directly onto white gesso would achieve a "sunburn" effect in the flesh of the figures.
-To neutralize the pink, painters painted a layer of green earth under the pink.
+Paint pink and red flesh tones directly onto white gesso would achieve a "sunburn" effect in the figures' flesh.
+To neutralize pink, painters painted a layer of green earth under the pink.
 The light would pierce the pink layer, then the green, and reach the white.
 White reflects all light colors, so the light is reflected back through the paint.
 Each color paint absorbed some colors, or wavelengths, of the light.
 Thus, as the light passed back through the paint to the viewer, the flesh tones appeared neutral.

 Permanence and Compatibility

-Earth pigments, and green earths in particular, are often described as the most permanent of colors.
+Earth pigments, particularly green earths, are often described as the most permanent of colors.
 Earths are not affected by sunlight or by atmospheric conditions.
 They do not react with solvents, but according to Feller, green earth is partially soluble in acids and alkalis.